On the night of July 13, 1966, Richard Speck brutally murdered eight nursing students in their Chicago residence — and the details were horrifying.

 Speck served this sentence at Stateville Correctional Center in Illinois.
 Throughout his time there, he regularly got caught with drugs and moonshine.

-Speck died on December 5, 1991, the eve of his 50th birthday, from a heart attack.
+Richard Speck died on Dec.
+5, 1991, the eve of his 50th birthday, from a heart attack.

 Now that you’ve read about Richard Speck, learn about serial killer Edmund Kemper, whose story is almost too gross to be real.
 Then read about the horrific true story of the real Amityville murders behind the movie.